tylerlwsmith/go-bakersfieldtechnology/README.md

 air
 ```

-The Templ watcher currently has issues, but once they are resolved the water can be run with the following command:
+The Templ watcher has issues at the time of development, but once they are resolved the watcher can be run with the following command:

 ```sh
 templ generate --watch --proxy="http://localhost:3005" --cmd="go run ."
 ```

-## Build tags in Neovim

-I'm not sure exactly how to make `gopls` work with Go build tags in Neovim, but maybe when I understand a little bit more about Neovim [this Discourse dicussion](https://neovim.discourse.group/t/gopls-settings-buildflags/790/10) will make more sense.

-## Building
+## Building locally

 To build the project for the local machine, run the following command: